Kayleigh McKee

-Kayleigh McKee is an American voice actress, known for providing voices in English dubs of Japanese anime and video games.
+Kayleigh Grace Clementine McKee (born January 14, 1994) is an American voice actress, known for providing voices in English dubs of Japanese anime and video games.
 Some of her noteworthy roles include Matthias Hildesheimer in The Strongest Sage With the Weakest Crest and Yuta Okkotsu in Jujutsu Kaisen 0.

 Early life

 Kayleigh Grace Clementine McKee was born on January 14, 1994 in Macomb, Illinois.
 She grew up in Galesburg, Illinois, and graduated from Abingdon High School in nearby Abingdon, Illinois.
 McKee's father was a fan of anime and tabletop role-playing games like Dungeons & Dragons; he introduced McKee to the medium.
 At a young age, she was obsessed with animation and participated in theater, choir, and wanted to be a voice actor.
 She also watched her father's friends draw their comics and she became an artist as a result, later moving to California, working on commercials, and her first video game role was with Hearthstone.